Josesx506/mlops_zoomcamp_24/03-model-deployment/HW3_README.md

 4. In the mage UI scripts, the mlflow uri is accessed at `http://mlflow:3500`.
 Autolog was giving me issues with the sklearn version in the mage docker environment, so I logged artifacts manually.
 Artifacts were logged using a temporary folder name, so it was complex to save the preprocessing dictVec and model in different folders.

-The files to replicate the assignment are in the mage setup and the docker container can be easily replicated.
+The files to replicate the assignment are in the ***`./mage_setup`*** folder and the docker container can be easily replicated.

+### Clean up.
+Shut down the docker container with `Ctrl+C` and `docker-compose down` to destroy the containers.
+Use `docker ps -a` to see the image ids and delete them or use the Docker Desktop GUI as desired.
+To recreate the environment, run `./scripts/start.sh`.